phammylinh2002/Implementing-a-Data-Lake-Using-MongoDB-Integrated-with-BigQuery/README.md

 1. Fill in those variables in .env file (Account, project, dataset, table, topic, key creation may be needed):
 - BIGQUERY_DATASET_ID: The dataset name
-- BIGQUERY_PLACES_TABLE_ID: The name of the table which stores descriptive data of 63 places
+- BIGQUERY_PLACES_TABLE_ID: The name of the table which stores descriptive data of 63 places (You may need the **create_tables.sql** to create this and the next tables on the created BigQuery dataset)
 - BIGQUERY_WEATHER_TABLE_ID: The name of the table which stores hourly weather data of 63 places
 - GCP_SERVICE_ACCOUNT_KEY_FILE_NAME: The JSON file name you download after creating a key on GCP
 - TRANSFER_TOPIC_ARN: The ARN of another topic on AWS SNS